BYU-SE/byu-se.github.io/_drafts/initial-insights.md

 # Leaning from failure: some initial insights from a new project

 We are analyzing the lessons that engineers (and others) learn from failure.
 Our data source is publicly published incident reports, which tend to include lessons learned and/or actions planned to prevent similar incidents in the future.
+Broadly, we are interested in:

+1. What is learned from incidents (*lessons learned*)
+2. What changes are planned and why (*preventative actions*)

+It is still early in the project, but we've decided to share some of our initial insights.
+We'd love your feedback.

+## Situating our work

+The work is really about system evolution and in particular evolution driven by production failures and the analysis of those failures.
+So rather than being driven by changing business requirements, or ... the impetus comes from having experienced a failure in that system, gaining insight into the scenarios that may occur in production and they way the system (mis)behaves in those scenarios.
+It is also worth mentioning that we are considering the evolution of the system in the broadest sense: the people, the infrastructure, the deployment pipelines, etc.

+We suppose that the goal of these evolutionary efforts is less about the functionality and more about the reliability, resilience, etc of the system.

+(TODO: use related work to explain the space of software evolution and situate our work in that space.)

+## Data extraction

-So far we hae reviewed 10 incident reports, extracting a list of lessons learned and planned actions.
+So far we have reviewed 10 incident reports, extracting a list of lessons learned and planned actions.
 For each action in our data we are capturing a summary of the *event* that motivated the action, the planned *action*, the system that is the *target* of the action, and the *goal* or intention of the action.
 And for each fo those four dimensions our extracted data includes both a summary and a category.
-[A nice write up by the folks at Travis](https://www.traviscistatus.com/incidents/sxrh0l46czqn) listed four actions they plan to take "going forward".
-Here is one of those to demonstrate what our extracted data looks like:
+[A nice write up by the folks at Travis CI](https://www.traviscistatus.com/incidents/sxrh0l46czqn) listed four actions they plan to take "going forward".
+Here is how we have "extracted" one of those, just to give you a rough idea of what we are doing with this data:

 <table>
   <tr>
     <td>Event</td>
     <td>Defect was not caught in testing (unaccounted for variety)</td>